PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 shortage on a node when resource usage later increases, for example, during a daily peak in request rate.

-## How Kubernetes applies resource requests and limits {#how-pods-with-resource-limits-are-run}
+## How PlaidCloud applies resource requests and limits {#how-pods-with-resource-limits-are-run}

 When the kubelet starts a container as part of a Pod, the kubelet passes that container's requests and limits for memory and CPU to the container runtime.